 |

-We went for a holiday to China between October 18-28, 2013.
+We went for a holiday to China between October 18 and 28, 2013.
 Our holiday often will visit at most 3 cities where we will be staying at least two nights in each place.
-Historic sites, museums, landmark and so are places that not only do we visit, we will explore the best possible given that we have the opportunity to be there.
-As being said, tourists take pictures, the travelers keep the memories.. :P
+Historic sites, museums, landmarks, and so on are places that not only do we visit, but we will explore the best possible, given that we have the opportunity to be there.
+As has been said, tourists take pictures; the travelers keep the memories. :P

-We landed at Chek Lap Kok airport in the late Friday evening, The flight MH432 to Hong Kong took nearly 4 hours, and it has the same time zone in Malaysia, No jet lag or whatsoever, but we still feel the fatigue of travel.
-Anyhow, brisk immigration procedure at the HK airport made things easier.
-We had booked in advanced a round trip Vigor's shuttle bus that cost HKD $103 for 3 persons.
-The ride crossed the Lantau Island and Kowloon before reaching the Hong Kong island.
+We landed at Chek Lap Kok airport in the late Friday evening.
+Flight MH432 to Hong Kong took nearly 4 hours, and it has the same time zone as Malaysia.
+No jet lag or anything, but we still feel the fatigue of travel.
+Anyhow, a brisk immigration procedure at the HK airport made things easier.
+We had booked in advance a round-trip Vigor's shuttle bus that cost HKD $103 for 3 persons.
+The ride crossed Lantau Island and Kowloon before reaching Hong Kong Island.

 |